JoostvDoorn/MovieReviewSentimentRankings/README.md

 A FilterFunc UDF that receives a movie and a sentence.
 Returns a Tuple of movie and sentiment by applying the StanfordCoreNLP sentiment analysis functionality to the given sentence.

 # About
 This collection of pig scripts and user defined functions is created for the Managing Big Data course at the [University of Twente](http://www.utwente.nl/).
-We used the [SURFsara hadoop cluster](https://www.surfsara.nl/nl/systems/hadoop) to run our MapReduce jobs in a timely manner.
+We used the [SURFsara Hadoop cluster](https://www.surfsara.nl/nl/systems/hadoop) to run our MapReduce jobs in a timely manner.
 Included is a short paper documenting our method and results.